secondfry/shortcircuit/README.md

 ## Releases
 Binaries (executables) can be downloaded from [here](https://github.com/secondfry/shortcircuit/releases).

+## SDE update
+In case of SDE update, get new `mapLocationWormholeClasses.csv`, `mapSolarSystemJumps.csv`, `mapSolarSystems.csv` from https://www.fuzzwork.co.uk/dump/latest/ and overwrite ones in `src/database`.
+Thank you, @fuzzysteve (Steve Ronuken).

 ## About ESI
 Using ESI is optional, but it provides features like getting current player location or setting in-game destination automatically.